bearupn/project_2/README.md

 I was in contact with Professor Su extensively, and couldn't seem to figure out what the issue was.

 I clearly had some trouble with this project.
-I also have some code in the main file that may be able to get a point or two, but nothing substantial.